-Medical Facilities of America is dedicated to our students’ success and wants to highlight students for their efforts.
-MFA selected Carrie Cheung as Student of the Month for April.
+Medical Facilities of America (MFA) is dedicated to our students’ success and wants to highlight students for their efforts.
+The MFA Student Standout for the month of April is Carrie Cheung.

 Name: Carrie Cheung